JunchengDong0421/SakanaRM/README.md

 `sudo dockerd`
 2. Check that port `80` and `5000` on target machine are not occupied: please Google for solutions.
 3. Go to *SakanaRM/SakanaRM/settings.py*, change the ***SECRET_KEY*** variable to a different random string.
-4. Start your CDN services first, if SakanaCDN (current directory is *SakanaCDN/*):
+4. Start your Storage services first, if SakanaStorage (current directory is *SakanaStorage/*):
 `sudo docker compose up --build`
 5. Start SakanaRM services (current directory is *SakanaRM/*):
 `sudo docker compose -f docker-compose.prod.yaml up --build`